At last, you are about to put all you’ve learned into practice.

 Use a questionnaire to get key information even before you meet

 Even before you meet your client for their first assessment, you should already have some key pieces of information about them.

-And to get these, you should make use of a questionnaire that you email to them and ask them to fill in before the first meeting.
+And to get these, you should use a questionnaire that you email them and ask them to fill in before the first meeting.

-This also falls in line with the point regarding client goals and expectations and will form the guidelines for that initial meeting.
+This also aligns with the point regarding client goals and expectations and will form the guidelines for that initial meeting.

 But what questions should you ask your client?

 Well, there are many ways to approach this, but I feel these are some of the most crucial.

 Establish if they have any existing medical conditions

 A pre-existing medical condition can be a game-changer regarding fitness programs for individual clients.